Top 10 Best Disney Songs of All Time, Ranked

 Music and lyrics by: Alan Menken and Howard Ashman

-Performed in the animated movie by: Samuel E. Wright as Sebastian
+Song sung by: Samuel E. Wright as Sebastian

 Performed in the Broadway musical by: Tituss Burgess

-Awards: Won the Academy Award for 'Best Original Song'; won the Golden Globe Award for 'Best Original Song'; won the Grammy Award for 'Best Song Written for Visual Media'
+Awards: Won the Academy Award for "Best Original Song"; won the Golden Globe Award for "Best Original Song"; won the Grammy Award for "Best Song Written for Visual Media"

 Movie: Pocahontas